3 TOUGH FOOD STAINS YOU NEED TO KNOW HOW TO FACE ON LAUNDRY DAY

 The best way to respond to a wine stain is to act quickly.
 It’s important to remember to avoid scrubbing or rubbing the stain in any way, this will cause the wine to seep further into the fabric.

-Tip: At an outing?
+Laundry Tips and Tricks: At an outing?
 Club soda is one of the best wine-stain hacks there is.
 As soon as you spill wine on a garment, pour club soda on the stain.
 Treat the stain more thoroughly when you get home.
 Club soda keeps the stain from setting in.
 Club soda can help even after the stain dries.

 When you were a kid, did your parents ever take extra precaution when it came to chocolate treats?
 When you are an independent adult, no one is around to police your chocolate intake.